Tommy Lloyd

 If you travel 2 or more times a year, annual trip cover may very well save you money.
 The maximum duration of any trip will always be specified and will vary by provider.
 But don't worry, when you get a quote, we'll ask you what your maximum trip length is and only show you quotes that match!

-A pre-existing is any medical condition for which medical advice, diagnosis, care, or treatment was recommended or received before applying for a travel insurance policy.
-For some conditions, we'll need to know if they have ever been present, whilst for others if they occurred within a certain period.
+“Pre-existing” refers to any medical condition for which medical advice, diagnosis, care, or treatment was recommended or received before applying for a travel insurance policy.
+For some conditions, we'll need to know if they have ever been present, whilst, for others, we need to know if they occurred within a certain period

 Cancellation amounts will be per person.
 So, if you were going on a trip for 2 people which cost £1,000 in total you would ideally need cancellation cover for at least £500.